 - 2 large onions, very finely chopped

 - Salt and freshly ground black pepper, to taste

 - 1 1/4 to 1 3/4 cups extra-virgin olive oil, as needed

 - 1 bunch romaine lettuce, leaves separated, washed, and dried

 - 8 scallions, cut into 1-inch lengths

-- 1. Cover a strainer with cheesecloth and place the bulgur on top.
-Place the strainer in a pot filled with cold water and soak the bulgur for 10 minutes.
+- 1. Cover a strainer with cheesecloth.
+Add the bulgur, place the strainer in a pot filled with cold water, and soak the bulgur for 10 minutes.
 Pull up the sides of the cheesecloth, encasing the bulgur, and squeeze out all the water.
 Transfer to a large bowl.

 - 2. Toss the bulgur with the lemon juice.
 Toss again with the parsley, mint, tomatoes, and onions and season with salt and pepper.
-Stir in 1 1/4 cups of the olive oil and leave to rest at room temperature until the bulgur has absorbed enough liquid to be tender, 4 to 6 hours.
-Correct the seasonings and olive oil; there should be enough that it looks shiny and moist but not gooey and oily.
+Stir in 1 1/4 cups olive oil and let rest at room temperature until the bulgur has absorbed enough liquid to be tender, 4 to 6 hours.
+Correct the seasonings and olive oil, knowing that there should be enough that it looks shiny and moist but not gooey and oily.

-- 3. Serve garnished with romaine lettuce leaves and scallions.
-Place a few slices of scallion in a leaf of romaine lettuce, then scoop up the tabbouleh with the lettuce leaf.
+- 3. Serve the tabbouleh garnished with romaine lettuce leaves and scallions.
+Teach everyone at the table to place a few slices scallion in a leaf of romaine lettuce, then scoop up the tabbouleh with the lettuce leaf.